mighty-gerbils/gerbil/doc/guide.md

 ### Databases

-Gerbil include support for SQL databases (MySQL, SQLite) and key-value stores (LevelDB, LMDB) in the `:std/db` package.
+Gerbil include support for SQL databases (SQLite, PostgreSQL, MySQL) and key-value stores (LevelDB, LMDB) with the `:std/db` package.

 #### SQL Databases

-The `:std/db/dbi` library provides a the implementation of the database interface, while individual modules (`:std/db/sqlite` and `:std/db/mysql`) provide the drivers for particular databases.
+The `:std/db/dbi` library provides the implementation of the database interface, while individual modules (`:std/db/sqlite`, `:std/db/postgresql` and `:std/db/mysql`) provide the drivers for particular databases.

-Note that none of the drivers are built by default, as they are FFI drivers, so you will need to enable them for your installation in `$GERBIL_HOME/src/std/build-features.ss`.
+Note that not all drivers are built by default, as some are FFI drivers (SQLite, MySQL), so you will need to enable them for your installation in `$GERBIL_HOME/src/std/build-features.ss`.

 Here is an example of using the dbi interface with SQLite.
 First, the necessary imports and a connection to an in-memory database: